- HR Statistics

 What is the average time it takes to hire a new employee?

-The average time it takes to hire a new employee is 42 days.
+The average time to hire a new employee is 42 days.
 This includes recruiting, screening applications, and conducting interviews.
-It can take much longer to fully onboard and train an employee to the point that they’re fully productive.
+Onboarding and training can extend this timeline significantly.

 -